Large Scale Vertical Fire Resistance Test Furnace

 In the upright furnace position, 6 burners are installed on each of the left side and right side of the furnace wall.
 Each burner is designed to use liquefied petroleum gas and all of the necessary flame safety systems, intermittent pilot systems, and temperature sensors are incorporated.

 Lifting Frame and Restraint Frames for Test Specimens

-Two units of Frames are supplied for mounting vertical specimens.
+Two units of frames are supplied for mounting vertical specimens.
 The refractory lining is made of pre-cast refractory blocks, anchored to the steel frame.
 These frames are non load bearing frames.
-A separate customized lifting frame with two side hooks is provided to lift the specimen restraint frame to the furnace.
+A separate customised lifting frame with two side hooks is provided to lift the specimen restraint frame to the furnace.
 This allows easy placement of the vertical and horizontal restraint frames into the furnace.

 Refractory Lined Connecting Duct And Exhaust Stack